 What is a recurring schedule?

-A recurring schedule refers to a workforce management approach where certain patterns of employee shifts or hours are pre-defined and automatically repeated over a specific period, such as weekly or biweekly.
+A recurring schedule refers to a team management approach where certain patterns of employee shifts or hours are pre-defined and automatically repeated over a specific period, such as weekly or biweekly.

-This concept is highly beneficial for U.S.-based small business employers, particularly those managing hourly teams, like restaurants or retail operations.
-Implementing a recurring schedule can significantly streamline your scheduling processes, save time, and enhance workforce efficiency.
+For small business owners managing hourly teams, implementing a recurring schedule can significantly streamline your scheduling processes, save time, and enhance workforce efficiency.

 Why recurring schedules matter